-

 Chinese text 01: Wanting so much to learn the classifier for poems about classifiers, I sought out the wisest teacher; she handed me a black ceramic pot the spout of which now daily flowers into smog.
 I needed …

-James Stuart reviews Words and Things
+James Stuart Reviews Words and Things

-Despite my slightly over-the-top and easily pregnable assertions about what are to my mind the lesser works enclosed therein, it became clear to me as I read (looked?) that Words and Things had a significant contribution to make to our understanding of contemporary poetics.
-Foremost among these is the question of what constitutes a concrete poem and, more generally, what constitutes visual poetry.
+“Despite my slightly over-the-top and easily pregnable assertions about what are to my mind the lesser works enclosed therein, it became clear to me as I read (looked?) that Words and Things had a significant contribution to make to our understanding of contemporary poetics.

-James Stuart reviews Luke Davies
+James Stuart Reviews Luke Davies

-James Stuart reviews Robert Adamson
+James Stuart Reviews Robert Adamson

-James Stuart interviews Mathieu Hilfiger & Sebastien Raoul
+Q&A with Mathieu Hilfiger and Sebastien Raoul

 The lasting image that I will retain of Mathieu Hilfiger and Sebastien Raoul is the ever-so French portrait I took of them at the conclusion of our entretien on another biting Paris winter morning.
 In the photograph, Sebastien is wearing a bright red coat and black beret, and is ill shaven.
 Mathieu has on a black woollen coat, and a thick, grey scarf that is tied in a knot under his chin.